Friday, May 22, 2015

 By José Alberto Hermosillo

 Alonso Ruizpalacios, AFI FEST 2014.
-Photo by Jose Hermosillo COPYRIGHTS Festival in LA
+Photo by Jose Hermosillo, COPYRIGHTS Festival in LA

-Set in 1999, a fair-skinned teenager named Tomás is sent by his tiresome widow mother from Veracruz to live with his dark-skinned big brother Sombra, played by Tenoch Huerta (“Deficit,” “Days of Grace”), to Mexico City.
+Set in 1999, a fair-skinned teenager named Tomás is sent by his weary, widowed mother from Veracruz to live with his dark-skinned older brother Sombra, played by Tenoch Huerta (“Deficit,” “Days of Grace”), in Mexico City.
+Sombra struggles with depression and panic attacks.
+Ironically, the doctor (director’s cameo) suggests a vacation in Veracruz.

 The urban legend says: “Once Epigmenio Cruz made Bob Dylan cry.”

-The quartet doesn't give up and continue their trip from the South of the City to the Chapultepec Zoo to get more clues.
-Then, to the Zocalo (Mexico's City Downtown), where they will have their "La Dolce Vita" moment at a fancy pool party, where they get in trouble again.
+She needs a break from the conflict and joins them in their search for Epigmenio.
+The quartet keeps going, traveling from the south of the city to the Chapultepec Zoo to gather more clues.
+Then, they head to the Zocalo (Mexico City’s downtown), where they experience their “La Dolce Vita” moment at an upscale pool party, where they get into trouble again.

 COPYRIGHT Festival in LA